 Getting the Airplane Off the Ground

 How do you feel about working over-and-above the hours you already spend at your job (if you have one)?
-Your answer to this is key because it gets down to your personal work ethic.
+Your answer to this is key because it gets down to your personal work ethic and your desire to make changes.
 It’s virtually guaranteed that you will need to put in substantially more work hours than you are now, to get things off the ground.
 Think of this venture like an airplane taking off.
 If you’ve ever experienced this you know that aircraft engines are always cranked up full blast initially because it takes so much energy to get off the ground.
 Your work-from-anywhere career is similar.
 Success depends on your willingness to push the throttle to the max when conditions require it.
 Motivation is a big thing in all this, and I’ll be talking more about motivation later.
 In the mean time, let me leave you with something to think about.
 It’s important you attempt this work-from-anywhere thing for the right reasons, so let’s look at a few of the wrong reasons.

 Five Top Reasons NOT to Attempt to Work Remotely